 Most landlords will inspect the property with you on commencement of your tenancy.
 This is done with a list of furniture and fittings in each room of the property so that the two of you can agree on the condition of the property at the commencement of the tenancy.
-You should note on this document anything you notice during the inspection that is not already listed, and keep a copy that has been signed by both of you.
+You should note on this document anything you notice during the inspection that is not already listed and keep a copy that has been signed by both of you.
 Once you are the tenant, the condition of these things will be your responsibility.
-This will be done again at the end of your tenancy and the final condition of the property may determine the return of your full security deposit.
+You may also have inspections at regular intervals during your lease and again at the end of your tenancy.
+The final condition of the property may determine the return of your full security deposit.